Gaia Data Release 3: Microlensing Events from All Over the Sky: Results

 Relying on the hypothesis that the blending light is the light of the lens, we can use \gaia parallaxes to derive some of the parameters of the microlensing events.
 In a general case, the parallax measured by \gaia, $\piG$, is a linear combination of source parallax, $\piS$, and lens parallax, $\piL$: $\piG = \piS \fs + \piL (1-\fs)$.
 This is also valid analogously for the proper motions.
-If the blending parameter is near 1, meaning most of the light seen in the baseline is coming from the lensed source, therefore the astrometric parallax and proper motion signal are primarily induced by the motion of the source.
-On the other hand, with the blending parameter approaching 0, the dominant light is that of the blend/lens.
+If the blending parameter is near 1, meaning most of the light seen in the baseline is coming from the lensed source, then the astrometric parallax and proper motion signal are primarily induced by the motion of the source.
+On the other hand, with the blending parameter value approaching 0, the dominant light is that of the blend (lens).
 Intermediate values of $\fs$ are mixed cases and \gaia parallaxes can be used to derive lens parallax only if the source distance is measured with other means.
-In case of microlensing events, the fact that during the event only the source light is amplified can be used in spectroscopic follow-up observations carried in an on-going event near its maximum brightness and hence the spectroscopic distance to the source can be estimated (e.g. \cite{2022Bachelet}).
+In the case of microlensing events, the fact that only the source light is amplified during the event can be used in spectroscopic follow-up observations carried out on an ongoing event near its maximum brightness and hence the spectroscopic distance to the source can be estimated (e.g. \cite{2022Bachelet}).